Skip to content

 Results from the study showed an overall increase in the lactobacilli and a decrease in yeast counts compared with the placebo.
 By day 28, lactobacilli populations were detected in more women in the lactobacilli-treated group than in the placebo group, and levels of pathogenic E. coli, a common cause of vaginal infections, were decreased.

 1. The two-strain probiotic increased levels of friendly lactobacilli and decreased levels of potentially pathogenic yeasts, and bacterial strains such as E. coli, within a period of 4 weeks, thus improving the overall diversity of the microbiome.

 2. These two strains demonstrate a therapeutic action in their ability to maintain a normal vaginal microbiome, and reduce bacterial vaginosis and candidiasis.

+Using a multistrain probiotic may not be the best way of supporting your gut health.
 Strain specificity provides a more targeted and therapeutic approach to improving gut diversity and integrity.
 By selecting well researched probiotics with few or individual strains, you can encourage other species of good bacteria to flourish.
 Adding more strains to the mix does not necessarily provide better results for all diseases, and more research is needed to explore the interaction between strains.
-Using a supplement with fewer strains can provide a more personalised approach to improving your microbiome.
+Microorganisms are so delicate that it’s quite a challenge to ensure they are compatible alongside each other – if a supplement contains a large number of strains, survival becomes an even bigger concern10.
+This is why using a supplement with fewer strains, which are known to work well in combination, and which have been researched for the health conditions you want to support, can provide a more personalised approach to improving your microbiome.